dzangolab/fastify/packages/user/README.md

   },
 };
 ```
 **_NOTE:_**  Each above function is a wrapper function.
-Such as for emailPasswordSignUpPOST see [emailPasswordSignUpPOST](src/supertokens/recipes/config/third-party-email-password/emailPasswordSignUpPost.ts)
+For example for emailPasswordSignUpPOST see [emailPasswordSignUpPOST](src/supertokens/recipes/config/third-party-email-password/emailPasswordSignUpPost.ts)

 ## Context